-1. Set up a quiet routine before bedtime to help your child understand that it will soon be time to go to sleep.
-Use this time to read him a story, listen to quiet music, or give him a bath.
+Set up a quiet routine before bedtime to help your child understand that it will soon be time to go to sleep.
+Use this time to read them a story, put on quiet music, or give them a bath.
 It may be tempting to play with your child before bed.
 However, active play may make your child too excited to sleep.

-2. Be consistent.
+Be consistent.
 Make bedtime the same time every night.
-This helps your child know what to expect and helps him establish healthy sleep patterns.
+This helps your child know what to expect and helps them establish healthy sleep patterns.

-3. Allow your child to take a favorite thing to bed each night.
-It's OK to let your child sleep with a teddy bear, special blanket, or some other favorite toy.
-These often help children fall asleep—especially if they wake up during the night.
-Make sure the object is safe.
-Look for ribbons, buttons, or other parts that may be choking hazards.
+child take a favorite thing to bed each night.
+It's OK to let your child sleep with a teddy bear, special blanket or favorite toy at this age.
+This often helps children fall asleep, especially if they wake up during the night.
+Make sure the object is safe and doesn't have any choking hazards like buttons or loose ribbons.
 Stuffing or pellets inside stuffed toys can also be dangerous.

-5. Do not let your child sleep in the same bed with you.
-This can make it harder for him to fall asleep when he is alone.
+Do not let your child sleep in the same bed with you.
+This can make it harder for them to fall asleep when they are alone.

-6. Do not return to your child's room every time he complains or calls out.
+6. Avoid returning to your child's room when they call out.
 Instead, try the following:

 Make sure they are safe and well before bedtime.
 If they are safe and well, there is no need to go into their room while they sort out how to get themselves back to sleep.